-We evaluate the simulated surface methane dry-air mole fraction (DMF) against a suite of ground-based, aircraft, and satellite observations to thoroughly evaluate the model simulated spatial and temporal distribution of methane.
-For evaluation of surface concentrations, we use measurements from a globally distributed network of air sampling sites maintained by the Global Monitoring Division (GMD) of the Earth System Research Laboratory at the National Oceanic and Atmospheric Administration (NOAA) (Dlugokencky et al., 2018).
-The global estimates derived from surface measurements are based on a number of sites at remote marine sea level locations with well-mixed marine boundary layer (MBL) to represent background methane concentrations.
-The location of MBL stations are shown in Figure S1 and the information for each MBL station is listed in Table S1 in the Supplement.
-The fast Fourier transform and low-pass filters (Thoning et al., 1989) are applied to the monthly mean methane DMF to approximate the long-term trend and average seasonal cycle at each MBL site.
+We evaluate the simulated surface methane dry-air mole fraction (DMF) against a suite of ground-based and aircraft observations, and satellite retrievals of column-averaged CH4 to thoroughly evaluate the model simulated spatial and temporal distribution of methane.
+To evaluate surface CH4, we use measurements from a globally distributed network of air sampling sites maintained by the Global Monitoring Division (GMD) of the Earth System Research Laboratory at the National Oceanic and Atmospheric Administration (NOAA) (Dlugokencky et al., 2018).
+The global estimates derived from surface measurements are based on a number of sites at remote marine sea level locations with well-mixed marine boundary layer (MBL) to represent background methane.
+The locations of MBL sites are shown in Figure S1 and the information for each MBL site is listed in Table S1 in the Supplement.
+The fast Fourier transform and low-pass filters (Thoning et al., 1989) are applied to the monthly mean methane DMFs to approximate the long-term trend and average seasonal cycle at each MBL site.
 A meridional curve (Tans et al., 1989) was fitted through these site values to get the latitudinal distribution of methane.
 The same sampling and processing approach (Thoning et al., 1989; Tans et al., 1989) is applied to the simulated monthly mean methane DMF to calculate global and zonal averages to facilitate consistent model-observation comparison.
 Besides the comparison with global estimates from MBL sites, we also evaluate the model performance at various GMD sites to investigate the contributions from local sources.
 For site specific evaluation, we sample the model grid cell at the location of the corresponding site and at the model layer with height closest to the altitude of the corresponding site.

-Due to the sparseness of the ground-based observational sites especially over continental regions, we also evaluate the simulated methane against satellite retrievals to reveal information on regional characteristics.
-Total column-averaged methane DMFs are evaluated against satellite retrievals from the Scanning Imaging Absorption Spectrometer for Atmospheric Chartography (SCIAMACHY) instrument on board the European Space Agency’s environmental research satellite ENVISAT (Frankenberg et al., 2011) for the period of January 2003 to April 2012 and the Thermal And Near Infrared Sensor for carbon Observations – Fourier Transform Spectrometer (TANSO-FTS) instrument on board the Japanese Greenhouse gases Observing SATellite (GOSAT) (Kuze et al., 2016) for the period of April 2009 to December 2016.
-We compare monthly mean satellite observations with simulated monthly mean methane.
-Retrieval-specific averaging kernels are also applied to the simulated monthly mean methane to calculate simulated column-averaged methane DMF.
+Due to the sparseness of the ground-based observational sites, especially over continental regions, we also evaluate simulated methane against satellite retrievals to reveal information on regional characteristics.
+Total column-averaged methane DMFs are evaluated against satellite retrievals from the Scanning Imaging Absorption Spectrometer for Atmospheric Chartography (SCIAMACHY) instrument on board the European Space Agency’s environmental research satellite ENVISAT (Frankenberg et al., 2011) for January 2003 to April 2012 and the Thermal And Near Infrared Sensor for carbon Observations – Fourier Transform Spectrometer (TANSO-FTS) instrument on board the Japanese Greenhouse gases Observing SATellite (GOSAT) (Kuze et al., 2016) for April 2009 to December 2016.
+We compare monthly mean satellite retrievals with simulated monthly mean methane.
+Retrieval-specific averaging kernels are also applied to simulated monthly mean methane to calculate simulated column-averaged methane DMF.

 To investigate background tropospheric methane variability, we compare the simulated methane vertical profiles with aircraft measurements from HIPPO– the High-performance Instrumented Airborne Platform for Environmental Research (HIAPER) Pole-to-Pole observation (HIPPO) campaigns from January 2009 to September 2011 (Wofsy et al., 2012).
 A total of 787 profiles were flown during the 5 campaigns with continuous profiling between approximately 150 m and 8500 m altitudes, but also including many profiles of up to 14 km altitude.
-For each HIPPO mission, we sample the model consistently in space as the observations and average the model for the corresponding months that the campaign occurred to create climatological monthly means.
+For each HIPPO mission, we sample the model consistently in the same space as the observations and average the model for the corresponding months that the campaign occurred to create climatological monthly means.

 3 Results and discussions